nils91/som/README.md

 ### Ascii binary (.ab)

-The ascii binary format is a format is a format where the bits are the characters '0' and '1'.
+The ascii binary format is a format where the bits are the characters '0' and '1'.
 Every other character is ignored.
 Above example, minus the comments, is a valid program in ascii binary.

 ### Binary (.bin)

 Same thing as ascii binary, but instead of characters the bits are actual bits.
-The file does not need to be 2^n bits in size, it only needs to contain the bits nescessary.
+The file does not need to be 2^n bits in size, it only needs to contain the bits necessary.
 If the bits that make up the program don´t come out to be a round number of bytes, the file should be padded with '0'´s to the next byte.

 ### SOM bitlanguage (.hra)

 The bitlanguage replaces the opcode bits with human-readable letter codes.
 The file only contains the commands, the compiler handles the accumulator bits.
-N is specified as a directive at the top of the file, like `;n=5`. hra also allows the ACC and EXIT symbols in place of addresses.
-Comments are also supported, but only as line comments starting with `'#'`.
-The following is a valid .hra program:
+N is specified at the top of the file as `N 5`. hra also allows the `ACC` and `EXIT` symbols in place of addresses.
+The start address can be set with `START [N]`, but doesn´t have to, in which case it is calculated automatically (and is subsequently available as a symbol).
+Additional symbols are the ones given in above table `basic memory layout`.
+It is also possible to define own symbols: `SYMBOL [VALUE]`.
+Symbols can also be accessed as arrays: `SYMBOL[0]` would be the same as `SYMBOL` and point to `[VALUE]`, while `SYMBOL[1]` would point to `[VALUE]+1`.
+Comments are supported, but only as line comments starting with `'#'`.
+The following is a valid .hra program: (TODO: outdated, needs update)

 ```
 ;n=5